 - Young people aged 13–24 accounted for about 23% of all new HIV diagnoses in the United States in 2014.

 - All 50 states and the District of Columbia explicitly allow minors to consent to STI services without parental involvement, although 11 states require that a minor be of a certain age (generally 12 or 14) to do so.
-Thirty-one explicitly state that a minor may consent to HIV testing and treatment.
+Thirty-two states explicitly allow minors to consent to HIV testing and treatment.

 - In 2006–2010, 43% of sexually active females aged 15–19 reported having received counseling or testing for STIs or HIV in the last year.